Learn how to use a Mac and Mac OS X

 Plug it in

 Fully extend the prongs on the AC plug and insert the AC plug into a functional electrical outlet.
 Next insert the MacSafe connector to the MagSafe power port on the MacBook/MacBook Pro.
 Align both ends to ensure a proper connection.
 As you move the connector towards the portable, you'll feel the magnetic pull.
+Simply line it up and the connection is complete.

 After you make the connection check to see if the MagSafe connector indicator light is working.
 If a light is not evident, check the connection and/or the power from the wall outlet.
-If you see an orange like color the battery will be charging.
+If you see an orange like color the battery is currently charging.
 If a green light is shown one of two things is happening.
 Either the battery is fully charged (or not installed or functioning) or the portable is running on electrical power from the wall outlet.

 Internet Connection